uber-go/cadence-client/docs/workflows.md

 A workflow is the implementation of coordination logic.
 Its sole purpose is to orchestrate activity executions.

 Workflows are implemented as functions.
 Startup data can be passed to a workflow via function parameters.
 The parameters can be either basic types or structs, with the only requirement being that the parameters need to be serializable.
 The first parameter of a workflow function is of type `workflow.Context`.
-The function must return an **error** value, and can optional return a result value.
-The result value can be either a basic type or a struct with the only requirement being that the it is serializable.
+The function must return an **error** value, and can optionally return a result value.
+The result value can be either a basic type or a struct with the only requirement being that it is serializable.

 Workflow functions need to execute deterministically.
-Therefore, here is a list of rules that workflow code should obey to be a good Cadence citizen:
+Therefore, here is a list of rules that workflow code should obey:
 * Use `workflow.Context` everywhere.
 * Don’t use range over `map`.
 * Use `workflow.SideEffect` to call rand and similar nondeterministic functions like UUID generator.
-* Use `workflow.Now` to get current time.
+* Use `workflow.Now` to get the current time.
 Use `workflow.NewTimer` or `workflow.Sleep` instead of standard Go functions.
 * Don’t use native channel and select.
 Use `workflow.Channel` and `workflow.Selector`.
 * Don’t use go func(...).
 Use `workflow.Go(func(...))`.
-* Don’t use non constant global variables as multiple instances of a workflow function can be executing in parallel.
+* Don’t use non-constant global variables as multiple instances of a workflow function can be executing in parallel.
-* Don’t use any blocking functions besides belonging to `Channel`, `Selector` or `Future`
+* Don’t use any blocking functions besides belonging to `Channel`, `Selector` or `Future`.
 * Don’t use any synchronization primitives as they can cause blockage and there is no possibility of races when running under dispatcher.
 * Don't just change workflow code when there are open workflows.
 Always update code using `workflow.GetVersion`.
 * Don’t perform any IO or service calls as they are not usually deterministic.
 Use activities for that.